Anticipatory Technology with Fractal Logical Entailments

 components are the glass beads being put into play by the bead players.
 The bead game provides the social context to

-the development and deployment of very advanced collaborative technology in the
+the development and deployment of very advanced collaborative

 presence of advanced knowledge management technology.
-These collaborative technologies are formative and agile and
+These

-create NLP like interfaces where individual action perception cycles provide
+create NLP like interfaces where individual action perception cycles

 the formative energy.
 Thus the back